An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Additional Azure AD authentication options available are Active Directory Universal Authentication for SQL Server Management Studio connections including Multi-Factor Authentication and Conditional Access.

-Authorization refers to the permissions assigned to a user within an Azure SQL Database or SQL Managed Instance, and determines what the user is allowed to do.
+Authorization refers to the permissions assigned to a user within a database in Azure SQL Database or Azure SQL Managed Instance, and determines what the user is allowed to do.
 Permissions are controlled by adding user accounts to database roles and assigning database-level permissions to those roles or by granting the user certain object-level permissions.
 For more information, see Logins and users

 As a best practice, create custom roles when needed.
 Add users to the role with the least privileges required to do their job function.
 Do not assign permissions directly to users.
 The server admin account is a member of the built-in db_owner role, which has extensive permissions and should only be granted to few users with administrative duties.
 For applications, use the EXECUTE AS to specify the execution context of the called module or use Application Roles with limited permissions.
 This practice ensures that the application that connects to the database has the least privileges needed by the application.
 Following these best practices also fosters separation of duties.